hackgvl/hackgreenville-com/CONTRIBUTING.md

-# Contributing to HackGreenville.com

-## Contribution Guidelines
+# Contribution Guidelines

 Please play nice.
-We follow this ["Code of Conduct"](https://codeforgreenville.org/about/code-of-conduct).
+We follow the ["Code of Conduct" mentioned on our Join Slack form](https://hackgreenville.com/join-slack).

-## How to Help
+# Ways to Help

-#### Be Part of the Conversation and Share Your Thoughts

 You don't need to be a "coder" to contribute.
 Many issues have UI, UX, accessibility, SEO, content / copywriting, and all order of non-code related conversations and improvements to be discussed.

-Our focused task-based discussions happen mostly within GitHub [Issues](https://github.com/codeforgreenville/hackgreenville-com/issues) and [Pull Requests](https://github.com/codeforgreenville/hackgreenville-com/pulls) (also known as PRs).

-You can also ask questions and connect with the development team in a less structured venue by signing up for [HackGreenville Slack and join the #hg-labs channel](https://codeforgreenville.org)
+You can also ask questions and connect with the development team in the [HackGreenville Slack's #hg-labs channel](https://hackgreenville.com/join-slack)

+## Helping with Existing Issues

+Our focused task-based discussions happen mostly within GitHub [Issues](https://github.com/hackgvl/hackgreenville-com/issues) and [Pull Requests](https://github.com/hackgvl/hackgreenville-com/pulls) (also known as PRs).

+[Issues tagged with "Good First Issue"](https://github.com/hackgvl/hackgreenville-com/labels/good%20first%20issue) are typically an easy place to start.

+If you feel ready to contribute code to this project, then follow the sections and steps below.

+## Reporting a Bug or New Idea

-Before starting a new issue, please review and / or search the [current "open" issues](https://github.com/codeforgreenville/hackgreenville-com/issues/) to avoid duplicates.
+Before starting a new issue, please review and / or search the [current "open" issues](https://github.com/hackgvl/hackgreenville-com/issues/) to avoid duplicates.

-If you can't find what you were looking for then [open a new issue](https://github.com/codeforgreenville/hackgreenville-com/issues/new) to share your suggestions or bugs.
+If you can't find what you were looking for then [open a new issue](https://github.com/hackgvl/hackgreenville-com/issues/new) to share your suggestions or bugs.

 When in doubt, you can reach out to an active project contributor: